-Part of a TIN file can be saved by locating a boundary around a sub=set of points.
+Part of a TIN file can be saved by locating a boundary around a subset of points.

-The lower part of the File menu provides tools to load X, Y,Z point data files.
+The lower part of the File menu provides tools to load X, Y, and Z point data files.

-X, Y,Z data can also be exported using an option on the menu.
+X, Y, and Z data can also be exported using an option on the menu.

-Import point data example
+Import point data examples

 Tip: If you work with relatively few data points they may be difficult to see.
-Use the wheel of the mouse to zoom in and the points will show up..
+Use the wheel of the mouse to zoom in and the points will show up.

-Note that item such as Triangles (for the TIN), Isolines (contours) are ticked (active), but as no boundary has yet been established, no TIN data is visible.
+The tools on the View drop-down menu are used to control point visibility.
+Note that items such as Triangles (for the TIN), Isolines (contours) are ticked (active), but as no boundary has yet been established, no TIN data is visible.

-For that to happen, we need to move to the Tools drop down menu and choose AutoBoundary.
+For that to happen, we need to move to the Tools drop-down menu and choose AutoBoundary.
 This tool is used to create a boundary within which triangulation will occur.

-If the automate boundary option is chosen, the software searches for the outmost points and creates a boundary delineated by the yellow line as shown in the figure below.
+If the automated boundary option is chosen, the software searches for the outmost points and creates a boundary delineated by the yellow line as shown in the figure below.
 The software provides the user with a dialog box to control the search criteria.

-Once the boundary has been established, it is time to switch to the Triangulation drop down menu and generate the actual TIN surface. the figure below shows the result of selecting Triangulate.
+Once the boundary has been established, it is time to switch to the Triangulation drop-down menu and generate the actual TIN surface.
+The figure below shows the result of selecting Triangulate.

 Note that this menu provides tools for editing TIN elements.

-Note that at this stage of development of the software it is not possible to view the terrain model as a 3D object.
+Note that at this stage of development of the software, it is not possible to view the terrain model as a 3D object.